 Anything else you’d like to share with our audience?

 Back to the ‘better not wearing swimwear’ argument now.
-My wife was wearing a real beautiful and even sexy bikini.
+My wife was wearing a really beautiful and even sexy bikini.
 It was however the wrong place to wear.
 If looks could have killed she would have died instantly.
 So many looks of disapproval when we walked over the campground.
 I still feel a bit sorry about having her put in this situation.
 It was for sure not pleasant for her at all.
-At that moment I did not realize it so much however.
-I was too exited myself being naked in public for the first time.
+At that moment I did not realize it so much, however.
+I was too excited myself being naked in public for the first time.
 We decided to cross the river and to go to the bar at the campground of “La Genèse” on the other bank of the river.
-Before we crossed the river our woman friend said to me: “Harrie, give me you swimming trouser.
+Before we crossed the river our woman friend said to me: “Harrie, give me your swimming trouser.
 I will put in my bag, so you do not have to carry it all the time”.
 Oh no, my lifeline, fully naked, nothing to hide behind, no way back.
 I gave it to her, but again my heart was pounding almost out of my chest.
 But then it happened, at the terrace in front of the bar at La Genèse, while having a drink together.
 All my fear flew away and I felt relaxed, relaxed as never before.
 A feeling I will never forget.
 Still after almost 30 years of experience in naturism the outermost beautiful experience in naturism I ever had.
 I often wonder; will not have all people, not raised in a naturist environment and making the change to, must have such an experience.
 I do not know of course, but I think it must be.
-Only a few are not frightened at least a bit at the first time I think.
+Only a few are not frightened at least a bit for the first time I think.
 That holiday we visited our naturist friends once more.
-My wife was not fully in favor, but she accepted my proposal and that day she undressed herself.
-At the far end of the camp ground and clearly not incredible happy about it, but she did.
+My wife was not fully in favor, but she accepted my proposal, and that day she undressed.
+At the far end of the campground and clearly not incredibly happy about it, but she did.
 I am still grateful to her she followed.
-And at the end it was for her also not such a bad experience as she expected before.
+And in the end, it was for her also not such a bad experience as she expected before.